DougAnderson444/vaiber/README.md

 # vaiber

-> Vector AI Blockstore'r

-Imagine a world where you can enter in some simple text, connect with your friends and favorite businesses, and search amongst everyone's details and get the best results. vAIber is a platform that allows you to do just that, with the added benefit of being completely open source, decentralized and self-hostable.

-- Enter and search over text... even in the browser!
+> p2p identity.
+No blockchains, no fees.
+Just cryptographic secure identity and search.

+Imagine a world where you can find data and people even when thei contact data chnages.
+Connect with your friends once and for all.
+Forever be connected, rotate and recover your identity, and never lose contact with your friends.

+- Create a Verifiable Long-lived Address (Vlad) and add details to your Plog... like a decentralized link-in-bio.
-- Connect to anyone using a Verifiable Long-Lived Address (VLAD), which stays the same even if you rotate your keys
+- Connect to anyone else'sVerifiable Long-Lived Address (VLAD), which stays the same even if they rotate their keys
-- Search for stuff without even needing to download all their data... just the index!
+- [TODO] Search for stuff without even needing to download all their data... just the index!
+- [TODO] Social recovery if you lose your main key

 ### Serving The App